ReproNim/module-dataprocessing/_episodes/02-concepts.md

 > standardized to provide machine accessibility.
 {: .callout}

-In this example the data and metdata are stored in a [google spreadsheet]().
+In this example the data and metdata are stored in a [google spreadsheet](https://docs.google.com/spreadsheets/d/11an55u9t2TAf0EV2pHN0vOd8Ww2Gie-tHp9xGULh_dA).
-TODO - The column headers are described in detail in a JSON document using JSONLD a format that supports semantic annotation.
+**TODO** The column headers are described in detail in a JSON document using JSONLD a format that supports semantic annotation.
 The annotation provides information about the data contained in the column and allows harmonizing the information with other similar tables.
 The phenotypic